tetraprism95/CompanyList/README.md

 6. Learned how to uniquely identify each section for that company.
 7. Used the class DateFormatter to format into string "MM/dd/yyyy" upon creation of a company or employee.
 8. Learned how to migrate, lightweight and custom.
 (NOTE: Haven't implemented entirely, but just to learn)
 9. Using navigationBar throughout the application.
-And to note repeat my code, have implemented it in appDelegate to persist throughout each controller or upon creation of a new controller that needs a navigationBar with item/items.
+And to not repeat my code, I have implemented it in appDelegate to persist throughout each controller or upon creation of a new controller that needs a navigationBar with item/items.
 10. IDK OTHER STUFF.